clhenrick/thesis-blog/key-terms.md

 - **Reverse Geocoding:**
 The process of determining the place name(s) from a coordinate position on the globe.
 For a set of latitude and longitude coordinates determine what the name of each level of geography this point is contained in (eg: neighborhood, city, county, state / province, country).
 This is a common technology used by social media companies such as Four Square  to determine a user's location when they "check in" at a given venue or by Flickr when a user's photo is geotagged.

+- **Slippy Maps:**
+The term coined by Cartographers that was originally given to web maps that first had seamless zooming and panning capabilities.
+The first "slippy map" is credited to Google Maps which improved upon web mapping technology from Map Quest which had limitations that limited user experience such as requiring a full page refresh when zooming and panning.

 [1]: http://en.wikipedia.org/wiki/Counter-mapping#cite_note-1
 [2]: http://www.goodreads.com/book/show/1042943.The_Power_of_Maps